Have questions about Medicare?

 Medicare began in 1965, the same year as Medicaid, when President Lyndon B. Johnson signed a bill launching both programs.
-The goal of Medicare was and continues to be providing health care services to those who might otherwise have a hard time accessing them, specifically the elderly, younger people with certain disabilities, and those who suffer from end-stage renal kidney failure.
+The goal of Medicare was and continues to be providing health care services to those who might otherwise have a hard time accessing them, specifically those 65 or older, younger people with certain disabilities, and those who suffer from end-stage renal kidney failure.

 What are the different “parts” of Medicare?

 When it began, Medicare had two parts: Medicare Part A (sometimes called “hospital insurance”) and Medicare Part B (also known as “medical insurance”).
 Both parts are still available today, and together they are sometimes called “Original” or “Traditional” Medicare.
 Original Medicare is offered through and administered by the federal government.